JesseEmond/blitz-2024-registration/README.md

 ![Diagram with the concepts visualized](readme_media/DiagramAimAhead.png)

+Above, `Rocket_dir` and the `Collision` point are unknowns.
+However, we can put everything in terms of a single unknown variable collision time `t` and solve for it.

 From there we can derive the `a`, `b`, `c` to plug in our [quadratic formula](https://en.wikipedia.org/wiki/Quadratic_formula):